davidtreth/taklow-kernewek/README.txt

 sylabellen_ranna.py: a module for splitting Cornish words into their consituent syllables.
 A work in progress and a prelimary to a program to transliterate between different Cornish spelling systems such as Kemmyn and the Standard Written Form.
 It has also been suggested to me that in future I could also develop this in the area of rhyme, and poetry etc.
 Update (08-07-15): now this calculates syllable and word length on the basis of 1 unit for a short vowel or consonant, 2 for half-long vowel or gemminate 'double' consonant, or 3 for a long vowel.
 Update (16-04-16): there is now an option to go through line-by-line counting the number of syllables in each line with the --line option.
 The --short option simply reports the number of syllables found in each word rather than giving details.
+Update (18-03-17): There are now regular expressions in the Standard Written Form of Cornish (FSS).
+The regular expressions have also been rewritten using re.compile for clarity.
+There is some more work to do because some words have more than one possible segmentation.
+This can be an issue when a rare consonant cluster exists, such as <lv> in arv, palv etc. but other words such as milvil have the same grapheme split into two syllables.
+Possibly develop a version that identifies every possible segmentation, and assigns probabilities somehow.

 # Usage: python sylabelenn_ranna_kw.py <inputfile>
 # where <inputfile> is the path to an input file containing